alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-06-04-kafka-patterns.markdown

 ![Messages]({{site.url}}/assets/kafka_8.png)

-### Partitioning
+### Partitioning and producing messages

 Kafka has a simple yet powerful method for selecting to which partition the message is routed at the time of producing.
+The topic with its associated partitions is created either automatically when the producer is first run, like it is the case in our demo, or using the admin tool.
+This behavior is configured through a setting in the `config.settings` when the queue is started.

-The algorithm is as follows:
+The algorithm for routing to partitions goes as follows:

 1. If the partition is directly specifiedand it is a valid partition, then the message is routed directly to it.
 2. Else, if the key has been specified, then if a custom partitioner is present, specified at the creation of the Producer instance through `partitioner.class` property, then this custom partitioner is used.